jrswanepoel/dotnet-api-jwt/README.md

     3. Create the Database using SSMS or equivalent tool
     4. Open up the Nuget Package Manager Console
-      4.1 Ensure that the API project is set as the StartUp Project 4.2 Data project is selected Default Project in the PM Console drop down 4.3 PM> add-migration {migrationName} - (Optional) to add any required changes for the database 4.4 PM> update-database - if the migration file needs to be applied
+      4.1 Ensure that the API project is set as the StartUp Project 4.2 Ensure that the Data project is selected Default Project in the PM Console drop down 4.3 PM> add-migration {migrationName} - (Optional) to add any required changes for the database 4.4 PM> update-database - if the migration file needs to be applied